trxuanha/maximumcausaltree/README.md

 Step 4 - Run the MCT method with four synthetic datasets.

     Run shell script ProcessSynData to process data with MCT.
 This script calls python scripts ProbSyn*.py and PostProcSyn*.py to process data.
-Note that python scripts ProbSyn*.py are written to run in parallel mode on a Unix-like system, e.g. Linux.
+Note that python scripts ProbSyn*.py are written to run in parallel mode on a Unix-like system.

     Results are stored in folder "output/MCT".